Chrissy Teigen Fears Suffering Postpartum Depression With Son

 The always candid Chrissy Teigen did not pull any punches when she sat down with friend and celebrity hairstylist Jen Atkin at the Create & Cultivate Conference in Los Angeles on Saturday.

-During the Q&A, the pregnant social media personality talked to Kim Kardashian's famed hairstylist about a slew of topics from the perils of Instagram superstardom to the joys of being married to John Legend and even on to the subject of her past battle with postpartum depression following the birth of her now-22-month-old daughter Luna.
+During the Q&A, the pregnant social media personality talked to Kim Kardashian's famed hairstylist about a slew of topics, ranging from the perils of Instagram superstardom to the joys of being married to John Legend and even on to the subject of her past battle with postpartum depression following the birth of her now-22-month-old daughter Luna.

 In April 2017, Teigen revealed to Glamour magazine that despite the Instagram smiles she'd suffered from postpartum depression after giving birth.